 - 68. If a franchise agreement has not been entered into with the City, locate all private utilities outside of the public right-of-way and public utility easements.
 (T&ES) - 69.
 Do not locate transformer and switch gears in the public right-of-way.
 (T&ES) - 70.
-Transformers should be located underground where feasible unless adequately screened to the satisfaction of the Director of P&Z. All new fire hydrants on public streets shall be City owned and maintained.
+CONDITION AMENDED BY PLANNING COMMISSION: Transformers should be located underground where feasible unless adequately shall be screened consistent with the preliminary plan to the satisfaction of the Director of P&Z. - 71.
+All new fire hydrants on public streets shall be City owned and maintained.
 All hydrants on private streets shall be owned, inspected, tested, and maintained by the property owner or their representative.
 Hydrants must be installed and functional prior to issuance of the Certificate of Occupancy.
 (T&ES)